Did you know that you can use your notebook to blog more efficiently?

 So, keeping goals for each month and recording your stats every single week/month is a good way to record your growth.

 Other than Social Media, it’s also a good idea to record your Blog Pageviews.

 Knowing how much you grow will give you a fair idea of what is working for your blog.
 Certain Blog Posts you write may pull in a lot of traffic.

 Hence, I have a dedicated set of pages in my notebook only for Blog stats.
-Before I begin my work in the morning, I flip through my blog stats to see how much I’ve grown in the past couple of weeks.
+Before I begin my work each Monday, I flip through my blog stats to see how much I’ve grown in the past couple of weeks.